Insider Threat Analyst

 - Developing an insider threat incident response process

 Course methods include lecture, group exercises, and scenario completion.
-Participants will receive a course notebook, case studies and a downloadable copy of the course materials.
+Participants will receive a course notebook, case studies and electronic course materials downloadable from the SEI Learning Portal.
+Students attending in-person offerings in an SEI Training Facility are required to bring a laptop to be used only during course exercises.

-Before registering for this course, it is recommended that participants complete the Insider Threat Overview: Preventing, Detecting, and Responding to Insider Threats eLearning course.
+Before registering for this course, it is recommended that participants complete the Overview of Insider Threat Concepts and Activities eLearning course.

 Training courses provided by the SEI are not academic courses for academic credit toward a degree.
 Any certificates provided are evidence of the completion of the courses and are not official academic credentials.
 For more information about SEI training courses, see Registration Terms and Conditions and Confidentiality of Course Records.